Jevans2497/RollOn/README.md

 # RollOn

 RollOn is a physics based puzzle game I created.
-The goal of the goal is essentially to get a blue ball into a goal, often with the help of other types of balls that have unique effects (bomb ball blows up on click, ghost ball can go through objects, etc.) In the end, I hope to have >50 levels total where every 10 levels introduces a new ball.
+The goal of the game is essentially to get a blue ball into a goal, often with the help of other types of balls that have unique effects (bomb ball blows up on click, ghost ball can go through objects, etc.) In the end, I hope to have >50 levels total where every 10 levels introduces a new ball.

 ![Title Card](Screenshots/TitleCard.png?raw=true)